iTwin/appui/ui/components-react/README.md

 ## Description

-The __@itwin/components-react__ package contains React components that are data-oriented, such as PropertyGrid, Table, Tree and Breadcrumb.
+The __@itwin/components-react__ package contains React components that are data-oriented, such as PropertyGrid and Tree.

 ## Documentation

-See the [iTwin.js](https://www.itwinjs.org) documentation for more information.
+See the [iTwin.js](https://www.itwinjs.org/learning/ui/components/) documentation for more information.